ak47/my_dev_tooling/pr_notifier/README.md

 #### "Cannot access repo" error
 - Verify you have read access to the repository
-- Check that your GitHub token has the correct scopes (`repo` for private repos)
+- Check that your GitHub token has the correct scopes (`repo` for private repos, `read:org` for review requests)
 - Ensure `GITHUB_TOKEN` is set in your `config.sh`

 #### "GitHub authentication failed" in cron